Turnabout Island, Antarctica

 Turnabout Island is a snow-capped island in the Saffery Islands, lying 2 nautical miles (3.7 km) southwest of Black Head, off the west coast of Graham Land.
-Discovered and named by the British Graham Land Expedition (BGLE), 1934–37, under Rymill.
-So named because it represents the turning point on a BGLE sledge journey in August 1935, when open water was encountered southwest of this island.
+Discovered and named by the British Graham Land Expedition (BGLE), 1934–37, under John Rymill.
+It is so named because it represents the turning point on a BGLE sledge journey in August 1935 when open water was encountered southwest of this island.